As a freelancer, how do you save for the future when income does not come in regularly? I did, so you can actually do it, too.

 Diversify.
 Honestly, we follow the principle, “Don’t put your eggs in one basket.”
 In mutual funds, we put our money in different portfolios.
 In terms of financial institutions, we have accounts in leading companies in the country, such as an equity account at Sunlife.
 We don’t have offshore accounts though, but you might want to do that, too.

 YOU DON’T NEED TO LIVE MISERLY just because you are saving for the future.
+For get about FOMO.
 BALANCE is the key.

 Sigrid - Bacolod Blogger